datomatic/prisma-laravel-generator/README.md

 It is sometimes useful to squash either some or all migration files into a single migration.
 See [Squashing migrations](https://www.prisma.io/docs/guides/database/developing-with-prisma-migrate/squashing-migrations) for more information.

+## Generated `$rules` property
+In the generated `Prisma*` models you'll find a property called `$rules`, which is populated with standard Laravel validation methods for every attribute of your model.
+This property **is not used** by Laravel, you have to manage your own validation depending on your APIs.
+You can create subsets of the rules depending on which attributes you're going to validate, and so on.

+See the [official Laravel documentation](https://laravel.com/docs/9.x/validation) to learn how to use those validation rules.

 # Schema configuration

 In this section we're going to see how to affect the generated models and the available configurations for the generator.